Tirap district

 Tirap district (Pron:/tɪˈɹæp/) is a district located in the southeastern part of the state of Arunachal Pradesh in India.
 It shares a state border with Assam, an international border with Myanmar and a district border with Changlang and Longding.

 History

-Since time immemorial, Tirap has been inhabited by the ancestors of the indigenous tribes.
-Japanese troops invaded and controlled the area for a brief period in 1945, until the collapse of the Japanese Empire.
-After their collapse, Suman Gope came to power.
-Of late, Tirap has also been a major target for the NSCN, a Naga rebel group that aims for the creation of Greater Nagaland, using military force.
+Since time immemorial, Tirap has been inhabited by the indigenous tribes.

+During World War II, the troops of Indian National Army, led by Subhash Chandra Bose and assisted by Japanese troops, liberated the area for a brief period in 1945, until the collapse of the Japanese Empire.
+The British colonial Allies of World War II had their Transit Camp at the Silombhu War Cave.

 On 14 November 1987, Tirap was bifurcated to create the new Changlang district.
 In 2013 Tirap was again split to create Longding district.

+Recently, Tirap has also been a major target for the NSCN, a Naga rebel group that aims for the creation of Greater Nagaland, using military force.

 Geography

 Tirap district occupies an area of 2362 km2, comparatively equivalent to Canada's Cornwall Island.

 The elevation ranges from 200 meters in the northwest to 4,000 meters in the Patkai Hills.
 After bifurcation the district occupied an area of 1,170 square km.